yashwanth033/epharma_microservice/README.md

 # epharma_users
-Currently we are working on develop branch only please visit develop branch for more information.
+Currently we are working on develop branch only.
+Please visit develop branch for more information.